-Hardhat Photo photographs new construction and building renovation sites throughout New York City, Northern New Jersey, Long Island, Westchester & Rockland, and the Hudson River Valley.
+Hardhat Photo photographs new construction and building renovation sites throughout New York City, Southern Connecticut, Northern New Jersey, Long Island, Westchester & Rockland, and the Hudson River Valley.

 Job sites are professionally documented during pre-construction, progress phases, and post-construction.
 Site visits can be made on a weekly, biweekly, monthly or ad-hoc schedule.